 As a cesarean mama, I know the myths and stigma we face post-birth.
 It seems the researchers do, too.
 They make clear in their study that the results of their analysis “should be interpreted with caution”—because the circumstances that lead to C-sections vary for just about every woman and, therefore, so do the risks.

-But their research does paint a fuller picture of what it means to deliver via C-section, and that information will be helpful for any mama-to-be.
+Although there's no getting around the fact that C-sections are major operations, the right products can also help alleviate some recovery side-effects noted in the study.
+The research also does paint a fuller picture of what it means to deliver via C-section—and that information will be helpful for any mama-to-be.